 - One off noise nuisance such as a one-off party or BBQ

 - Personal disputes where no breach of tenancy can be proven

 - Problems arising from a conflict of lifestyles, such as shift work

-When you signed your tenancy agreement with us you promised to be responsible the behaviour of everyone living in or visiting your home.
-All we ask is to be a good neighbour and ask wherever possible to sort things out between you and your neighbours – sometimes all it needs is a quick chat.
+When you signed your tenancy agreement with us you promised to be responsible for the behaviour of everyone living in or visiting your home.
+All we ask is for you to be a good neighbour and to, wherever possible, sort things out between you and your neighbours – sometimes all it needs is a quick chat.

 What can you do yourself?